Evacuation orders lifted as fast-moving New Jersey wildfire burns

-BARNEGAT TOWNSHIP, N.J.
-(AP) — A fast-moving wildfire was burning in New Jersey, but officials on Wednesday lifted earlier evacuation orders and a stretch of a major highway that was closed due to the blaze has reopened.
+CHATSWORTH, N.J.
+(AP) — A fast-moving wildfire was burning in New Jersey's Pine Barrens, but officials on Wednesday lifted earlier evacuation orders and a stretch of a major highway that was closed due to the blaze has reopened.

 More than 1,300 structures were threatened and about 3,000 residents had been evacuated, the New Jersey Forest Fire Service said.
-Lacey Township Police said Wednesday morning that evacuation orders were lifted.
+Officials said Wednesday morning that evacuation orders were lifted.
 Shelters were open at two high schools, according to the Barnegat Police Department.

 The fire service planned to give an update at a news conference late Wednesday morning.